Jim Anderton: Retirement

 Anderton retired from Parliament at the 2011 election.
 The Progressive Party did not run candidates in that election.
 At the time, he held the unofficial title of Father of the House as the longest continuously serving MP.
 During the election campaign, Anderton endorsed Labour candidate and previously unsuccessful mayoral candidate Megan Woods to succeed him in his electorate.
 Woods was elected.
-After his retirement, he put his energy into a campaign to have ChristChurch Cathedral restored after it had been severely damaged in the February and June 2011 Christchurch earthquakes; he worked on this campaign with former National MP Philip Burdon.
+After his retirement, he put his energy into a campaign to have Christ Church Cathedral restored after it had been severely damaged in the February and June 2011 Christchurch earthquakes; he worked on this campaign with former National MP Philip Burdon.
 Christopher Finlayson spoke of a meeting he and Gerry Brownlee had with Jim Anderton and Philip Burdon about restoring the cathedral.
 Anderton "said that he had a couple of points he wanted to make.
 Forty minutes later, the monologue was continuing and I endeavored to ask a couple of questions.
 He effectively told me to shut up as he still had more to say.
 His was a somewhat bullying performance.
 I felt that if he had shown some more courtesy and understanding to the bishop, there may have been a more positive outcome".
 They were ultimately successful in September 2017 when the Anglican synod made a binding decision to restore the church.

 He was appointed a Companion of the New Zealand Order of Merit in the 2017 Queen's Birthday Honours, for services as a Member of Parliament.
 On 3 September 2017, he had a special investiture ceremony at Nazareth House attended by the Governor-General (Dame Patsy Reddy), the Mayor of Christchurch (Lianne Dalziel), and former Prime Minister Helen Clark.